-I decided to make New York Deli Rye Bread to make sandwiches out of my homemade corned beef.
+I decided to make New York Deli Rye Bread (from Peter Reinhart’s The Bread Baker’s Apprentice, of course) to make sandwiches out of my homemade corned beef.
 I was excited.
 This gave me a reason to buy rye flour, which I’d always wanted to buy.
 This also happens to be my first purchase of non-wheat flour since I began doing serious cooking and began this blog in 2010.
 (I bought other various starches several years ago, but they don’t really count.)

 Schnucks only had 2 kinds of rye for me: stone ground rye flour or light/white rye flour.
 Frugality won me over, and I bought the larger, better deal per pound bag of stone ground rye flour.
 Should be fine, right?
 Well, behold – my recipe called for light rye flour.
 Oh well.
 I forged ahead anyway.

 This rye bread is a sourdough bread, and as such, it takes about 4 days of planning to make it.
 Or at least, I started on a Thursday to bake a loaf on Sunday.
 First, I had to revive my dried-out sourdough starter.
 I mixed it with equal parts flour and water and left it out, covered, on the counter overnight to let it come back to life.
 I fed it again in the morning, encouraging it to still be alive.
 On Friday evening, assured that my sourdough was still alive, I fed my sourdough starter so it would be ready for Saturday, when I actually started the actual dough.